-Website Accessibility - The City of Temple Terrace is in the process of assessing our website’s accessibility, and will be undertaking efforts to identify and address areas needing improvement.
-If you encounter difficulties navigating this site or accessing its contents, email our ADA Coordinator or call 813.506.6404.
+• Website Accessibility - The City of Temple Terrace is in the process of assessing our website’s accessibility, and will be undertaking efforts to identify and address areas needing improvement while ongoing a total redesign that should launch in December.
+If you encounter difficulties navigating this site or accessing its contents, click here to submit an Accessibility Feedback Form or call 813.506.6404.
 View our Accessibility Statement.